voofoo/python-plays/Falling Skies Clone/readme.md

+TODO
+---
-TODO - borders
+borders

-TODO - add a way to end the game
+add a way to end the game

-TODO - make a banner or section for scoreboard
+make a banner or section for scoreboard